Social Security in 2026: Major Changes That Will Impact Your Retirement

 Social Security changes coming in 2026 will affect more than 70 million Americans currently receiving benefits.
 The cost-of-living adjustment (COLA) for 2026 stands at 2.8%, an increase from the 2.5% adjustment you saw in the previous year.
 This adjustment means your average monthly retirement benefit will rise by approximately $56, from $2,015 to $2,071, beginning with January 2026…

-The reality for many seniors looks different.
-An AARP survey from September found that 77% of older adults thought even a 3% COLA would not keep pace with rising prices.
-If you work while claiming benefits early in 2026, you can earn up to $24,480 before Social Security reduces your payments by $1 for every $2 earned above that threshold.
-A new $6,000 tax deduction for people 65 and older may help reduce federal income taxes on your Social Security benefits starting in 2026.
+For a lot of seniors, though, the raise does not feel like one.
+An AARP survey in September found that 77% of older adults doubted even a 3% COLA would keep up with rising prices.
+A few other numbers are worth keeping close: if you claim early and keep working in 2026, you can earn up to $24,480 before Social Security holds back $1 for every $2 above that line, and a new $6,000 tax deduction for people 65 and older may trim the federal tax on your benefits starting in 2026.

 Cost-of-living adjustment and Medicare changes